NTNU-TTO/SFI-AutoShip-COLAV-simulator/README.md

 - colav_evaluation_tool: https://github.com/trymte/colav_evaluation_tool
 - yaspin

+## Git Workflow

+All contributors are obligated to follow methods as outlined in <https://www.atlassian.com/git/tutorials/comparing-workflows/feature-branch-workflow> for ensuring a pain-free workflow with the repository.

+If you're unfamiliar with git, check out <https://try.github.io/> to get familiar, and use <https://learngitbranching.js.org/> for trying out topics on your own.

 ## Main modules

 Each main module have their own test files, to enable easier debug/fixing and also for making yourself familiar with the code.